 - is involved in teaching the skills of editorial work.

 Corporate membership is for organisations.
 If you are an individual trading as a company or under a corporate identity, then individual membership may be more suitable for you.
-As a Corporate Subscriber you are not a voting member of the Institute.
+As a Corporate Member you are not a voting member of the Institute.
 You won’t have access to our forums and won’t appear in our Directory of Editorial Services.
 You will nominate someone in your organisation as your contact person.